nitori/information-node/README.md

 have on your local usb stick and not in the cloud.

-# What exact data types and protocols are supported?
+# What data types/protocols are supported?

 At this moment, the following data types and protocols can be handled by an information node network: